Stable Isotope Project

 Do I need experience to participate?

 No prior experience with dragonflies is needed–recognizing these five species is easy to learn!
-Check out the MDP field guide and protocols below to start learning how to identify these species and how to collect data.
+Check out the MDP field guide to start learning how to identify these species.
+Protocols regarding data collection and information on where to send specimens will be updated soon in the protocols booklet.
+Please stay tuned for these changes.
 Click on the above photos of the five focal species to learn more about each and visit the photo gallery at OdonataCentral to see an array of photos of Common Green Darner, Black Saddlebags, Wandering Glider, Spot-winged Glider, and Variegated Meadowhawk.

 How do I know what species an exuvia is?